Learners

 Go to REDI System to set an appointment.

-The SOM Dean’s Office host quarterly meetings where students across programs can inquire about SOM status reports and data related to diversity, equity, and inclusion.
-SOM students can share concerns, successes, and updates on diverse interest groups.
+The School of Medicine Dean’s Office host quarterly meetings where students across programs can inquire about SOM status reports and data related to diversity, equity, and inclusion.
+School of Medicine students can share concerns, successes, and updates on diverse interest groups.

 Health Justice Co-op

 Opened in December 2019, the Health Justice Co-op provides a safe space for students.
-It was developed by students of color and of the LGBTQ community and faculty out of a clear response to students' experiences of racism and marginalization on campus and a need for a place designed to support community and collaboration.
+It was developed by URM students and the LGBTQ+ community and faculty out of a clear response to students' experiences of racism and marginalization on campus and a need for a place designed to support community and collaboration.
 It is open daily to all OHSU learners.

 The space prioritizes diversity and justice-related programming and includes a health justice resources library, a projector set up to display health justice films and documentaries, and an event calendar for students to stay connected to the community.